glynawe/awe/awe.md

 >             X in the format ±EEE±DDDDDDDDDDDDDDD,
 >             otherwise X in the format ⊔±EE±DDDDDDDDDDDDDDD ;

+There are two additional functions `GAMMA` and `LONGGAMMA`.

+▸ In section 8.2 Standard Functions of Analysis, add:

+>     REAL PROCEDURE GAMMA (REAL VALUE X);
+>     COMMENT Returns the gamma function of X;
+>
+>     LONG REAL PROCEDURE LONGGAMMA (LONG REAL VALUE X);
+>     COMMENT Returns the gamma function of X;

+Functions and conditions too dependent on System/360 to be reliably reimplemented have been omitted.

 ▸ In section 8.5 Exceptional Conditions, remove all mention of `UNFL`, `OVFL` and `INTOVFL`.